chase-west/chase-west/README.md

 🏋️ Outside of coding a great passion of mine is weightlifting and I hope to incorporate it into more projects soon.

-🏆 I'm currently working on intern connect, a website that allows highschoolers to find internship opportunities.
+🏆 I'm currently working on CodingReno, a website for my coding club!

-📚 Currently taking a web development class.
+📚 Currently taking classes at TMCC Community College

 # Stats